alik604/The-Best-Ensemble/README.md

 # The Best Ensemble

-`The Best Ensemble` Python scikit-learn sample code to act as a very competitive baseline to beat in classification tasks
+`The Best Ensemble` Python scikit-learn sample code to act as a very competitive baseline to beat in classification tasks.
+[Blog post](<https://medium.com/@alik604/the-best-ensemble-for-classifications-tasks-c860c3c8185f>)

 ## Usage